trenner1/hashicorp-vault-audit-analysis/README.md

 ## Examples

-See `sample_audit.log.example` for audit log format and testing examples.
+See `examples/sample_audit.log.example` for audit log format and testing examples.

 ## License